Leroy1027/Corpus_Discription/LanguageCodes/readme.md

 ## Instructions for Use

 - **SIL Code Column**:
-  In the `Code_SDLD.md` file, the SIL code column is provided to input the appropriate three-digit language code that corresponds to your linguistic data.
+  In the `UniversalTemplate` file, the SIL code column is provided to input the appropriate three-digit language code that corresponds to your linguistic data.

 - **Reference**:
   You may refer to the ISO-639 column in `Code_SDLD.md` to find the correct three-digit code to fill in the SIL code column.